 She enjoys being a volunteer with The Children’s Grief Centre.

-During my development as a Psychotherapist, I have been a facilitator of various support groups and I facilitated WRAP groups (Wellness Recovery Action Planning) with Le Chéile.
-I hold various certificates such as a Level 5 Certificate in Addiction Studies, Applied Suicide Intervention Training, WRAP, and other training relevant to my field.
-Currently, I am engaging in my professional training to specialise in play and creative approaches.
-I am undertaking a Postgraduate Diploma in Play Therapy and a Masters in Creative Psychotherapy (Humanistic and Integrative Modality).
+During her development as a Psychotherapist, she has been a facilitator of various support groups and has also facilitated WRAP groups (Wellness Recovery Action Planning) with Le Chéile.
+She is engaging in her professional training to specialise in play and creative approaches.
+Ciara is also undertaking a Postgraduate Diploma in Play Therapy and a Masters in Creative Psychotherapy (Humanistic and Integrative Modality).

-I work from a child-centred/person-centred approach and my main aim is to be empathetic, understanding and present to the child’s needs.
-I meet the child where they are at and offer support as they work through their difficult feelings and emotions.
+Ciara works from a child-centred/person-centred approach and her main aim is to be empathetic, understanding and present to the child’s needs.
+She meets the child where they are at and offers support as they work through their difficult feelings and emotions.

 Mary Browne joined the Children’s Grief Centre in 2013 as a Volunteer Support Worker.